kyleaoman/pyread_eagle/README.md

 ### Speed

-Currently `pyread_eagle` is slower than `read_eagle`.
-The actual read_dataset calls vary depending on the region (how contiguous it is in the dataset) between equal speed and 5x slower.
-Given the limited flexibility of the `h5py` API, I believe it will be difficult to alleviate this further.
-Still, being within a factor of 5 is probably acceptable, especially for use in applications which are not I/O limited.
+`pyread_eagle` is comparable in speed to `read_eagle`.
+The actual read_dataset calls vary depending on the region (how contiguous it is in the dataset) between 2x faster and 5x slower than the C version.
+Given the limited flexibility of the `h5py` API, I believe it will be difficult to speed this up further.

 There is some substantial overhead in calls to `select_region` since the Peano-Hilbert key evaluations are currently done serially.
 This should be straightforward to vectorize for a large speedup and is next on the TODO list.

-`count_particles` and `get_particle_locations` are currently slow, but can be sped up by emulating the structure of `read_extra_dataset`.

 ### Error handling